mohamedirfansh/Caerula-Theme/README.md

 ### VS Code

-1. Copy the folder named `caerula-vscode` to the VS Code extension directory which is:
+1. Copy the folder named `caerula-vscode` to the VS Code extension directory which:
     + on **Windows** is at `%USERPROFILE%\.vscode\extensions`
     + on **Mac/Linux** is at `$HOME/.vscode/extensions`

-2. Activate the theme going to **File -> Preferences -> Color Theme** then select `Caerula` and enjoy! 😄
+2. Activate the theme by going to **File -> Preferences -> Color Theme** then select `Caerula` and enjoy! 😄

 > Note: If Caerula doesn't appear restart VS Code and follow step 2 again.